thosgood/this-weeks-finds/markdown/201-250/week243.md

 For more details, you'll just have to read Derek's paper.
 You might also try these:

-12) Michel Biesunski, Inside the coconut: the Einstein-Cartan discussion on distant parallelism, in Einstein and the History of General Relativity, eds.
+12) Michel Biesunski, "Inside the coconut: the Einstein-Cartan discussion on distant parallelism", in _Einstein and the History of General Relativity_, eds.
 D. Howard and J. Stachel, Birkhauser, Boston, 1989.

 This describes the correspondence between Cartan and Einstein.
 I believe this centered, not on Cartan geometry per se, but on the "teleparallel" formulation of gravity (see
 ["Week 176"](#week176)).
 But, they're somewhat related.

-13) Richard W. Sharpe, Differential Geometry: Cartan's Generalization of Klein's Erlangen Program, Springer-Verlag, New York, 1997.
+13) Richard W. Sharpe, _Differential Geometry: Cartan's Generalization of Klein's Erlangen Program_, Springer-Verlag, New York, 1997.

 This is the main textbook on Cartan geometry.
 But, it's probably best to read a few chapters of Derek's paper first, since the key ideas are